Chris-Eckersley/incremental_interquartile_mean/notes.md

 -------------------------------------------------------
 ## Part 1
+I decided to break down this imporvement process into steps and explain each step.

 ### Step 1: Quick refresher on IQM
-After a quick refresher I spent some time thinking about the challenges of incrementally calculating the IQM and what testing might look like.
+It's been a while. :-) After a quick refresher I spent some time thinking about the challenges of incrementally calculating the IQM and what testing might look like.

 ### Step 2: Read and step through the code
-Playing with and stepping through the code with a debugger helps build interest and gets my mind in the game. :-)  I spent a little time thinking about the big picture and looking for any obvious issues early on.
+Playing with and stepping through the code with a debugger helps build interest, exposes and obvious issues, and gets my mind in the game. :-)  I spent a little time thinking about the big picture and looking for any obvious issues early on.
 Then I set that aside.

 ### Step 3: Refactoring & Improvements
-My first improvement was to add a test.
+My first improvement was to add a fast test.
+Having fast tests encourages testing often.

-To do this I needed to wrap the code in a function, parameterize the data file, export the function to a unit test, and create some test data.
+To do this, I needed to wrap the code in a function, parameterize the data file, export the function to a unit test, and create some test data.

 Since the original code doesn't return anything, I made the assumption that the function's only output is stdout which might be getting piped to another program.
-I wanted to keep with programming to the interface: standard out.
+I wanted to keep with programming to the interface which was standard out.

 My second improvement was adding a linter to keep things clean.

+I wanted to stop here and make any further changes focused to Part 2 of the code challenge.
+I knew I'd end up moving the function to a class, adding more tests, but in the spirit of TDD, this was the minimum changes needed to satisfy the section.
+Plus, I wanted to highlight the performance improvements. :-)

 ## Part 2
-For step 1, I first want to get a baseline established and added to a test case, mostly for documenting the results and running the script with a smaller data set.
+For step 1, I first want to get a baseline established and added to a test case (mostly for documenting the results).

 The systems time command returned: (Includes module and file loading)
 ```commandline